Skip to main content

 export default ThemeContext;

-• Next, you have to create context provider that holds the shared state provide it to its child components.
+Next, we create context provider that holds the shared value.
+It can be used to provide value to its child components.

 import React, { useState } from 'react';